 Bradley, R., Danielson, L., & Doolittle, J. (2005).
 Response to intervention.
 Journal of Learning Disabilities, 38(6), 485-486.

 Lindsay Hardy, PsyD, is a clinical child and adolescent psychologist and neuropsychologist.
-Dr. Hardy is currently the DeHirsch-Robinson Clinical/Research Fellow at PROMISE at Columbia and an Instructor of Medical Psychology at Columbia University Medical Center.
-She specializes in completing comprehensive neuropsychological evaluations, providing educational advocacy on behalf of children and families, and conducting research on learning disabilities among low-income students.
+Dr. Hardy was the DeHirsch-Robinson Clinical/Research Fellow at PROMISE at Columbia and an Instructor of Medical Psychology at Columbia University Irving Medical Center.